 Use it as a reference: revisit highlights before big tasks.
 Bonus: share one quote with a friend—teaching locks it in.

-If you care about conceptual clarity and transfer, the time tie-ins are useful prompts for further reading.
+The backrooms tie-ins made it feel like it was written for right now.
+Huge win.
 (Side note: if you like WebGL Graphics API in 20 Minutes (Coffee Break Series), you’ll likely enjoy this too.)

 Omar Reyes • Data Engineer